-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Applied Science (AK3750) NCEA 48 Level 2 credits including 8 Level 2 credits in one of the following subjects: Economics, Te Reo Māori or Te Reo Rangatira, Physical Education, Drama, Social Studies or any language rich subjects.
-CIE Total of 60 points on the UCAS Tariff, including one of the following subjects: Economics, Te Reo Māori or Te Reo Rangatira, Physical Education, Drama, Social Studies or any language rich subjects.
-Relevant work experience for Anaesthetic Technician Pathway Diploma in Chinese (AK3428) Completion of Year 13 is recommended.
-Diploma in Culinary Arts (AK3741) Interview may be required.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Applied Science (AK3750) NCEA 48 credits at level 2 or higher including 8 credits at level 2 in any one of Economics, Physical Education, Te Reo Maori, Te Reo Rangatira, or any language rich subject.
+CIE Relevant work experience for Anaesthetic Technician Pathway Diploma in Chinese (AK3428) Completion of Year 13 is recommended.
+Diploma in Culinary Arts (AK 3741) 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+Interview may be required.
 Diploma in Hospitality Management (AK 3675) Diploma in Japanese (AK3429) Completion of Year 13 is recommended.
+Diploma in Patisserie (AK 3731) Diploma in Travel and Tourism (AK3596) Key Language Rich Subjects: Classical Studies, Drama, English, Geography, Health Education, History, History of Art, Media Studies, Social Studies
-Diploma in Patisserie (AK3731) Diploma in Travel and Tourism (AK3596) Diploma in Sport and Recreation (AK3246) NCEA 48 Level 2 credits including 8 Level 2 credits in one of the following subjects: Economics, Te Reo Maori or Te Reo Rangatira, Physical Education, Drama, Social Studies or any language rich subjects.
-CIE Total of 60 points on the UCAS Tariff, including one of the following subjects: Economics, Te Reo Maori or Te Reo Rangatira, Physical Education, Drama, Social Studies or any language rich subjects.
-Police clearance Preferred subjects on entry are: Health Education, Physical Education, Mathematics with Calculus, Sciences, English Statement letter of intent required Interview may be required Addendum ^a Diploma in Outdoor Recreation Leadership (AK3408) Interview may be required Addendum ^a

-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in English Language (AK3770) NCEA 48 Level 2 credits including 8 Level 1 credits in one of the following subjects: Economics, Te Reo Māori or Te Reo Rangatira, Physical Education, Drama, Social Studies or any language rich subjects or ESOL Level 3 credits in reading and writing.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Sport and Recreation (AK3246) NCEA 48 credits at level 2 or higher including 8 credits at level 2 in any one of Economics, Physical Education, Te Reo Maori, Te Reo Rangatira, or any language rich subject.
+CIE 60 points on the UCAS Tariff, including any one subject similar to Preferred subjects on entry are Level 2: English, Health Education, Mathematics with Calculus, Physical Education, Sciences Statement letter of intent required Interview may be required Addendum ^b Diploma in Outdoor Recreation Leadership (AK3408) the NCEA subjects listed above.
+Police clearance Interview may be required Addendum ^b Diploma in English Language (AK3770) NCEA 48 credits at level 2 or higher including 8 credits at level 1 in any one of Economics, Physical Education, Te Reo Māori, Te Reo Rangatira, or any language rich subject or ESOL Level 3 credits in reading and writing.
 Interview may be required.
-National Diploma in Teaching (Early Childhood Education, Pasifika) (ND0983) NCEA 48 Level 2 credits including 12 Level 2 credits in English or Te Reo Maori or Te Reo Rangatira and 4 Level 2 credits in each of reading and writing.
+National Diploma in Teaching (Early Childhood Education, Pasifika) (ND0983) NCEA 48 credits at level 2 or higher including 12 credits at level 2 in any one of English, Te Reo Māori, Te Reo Rangatira and 4 credits at level 2 in each of reading and writing.
 Must meet New Zealand Teachers Council requirements and provide a police clearance and two referee reports.
 CV and interview.
-Addendum ^a - Teacher Training Personal Declaration Form Diploma in Business (AK1006) Applicants are required to have met University Entrance requirements.
-Diploma in Māori Development (AK3768) Applicants are required to have met University Entrance requirements Interview may be required Diploma in Interpreting and Translation (AK3771) Not open to school leavers Applicants must demonstrate proficiency to undergraduate degree level in English and an additional language Interview may be required.
-Diploma in Mental Health Support Work (AK3637) Police clearance Not open to school leavers Interview may be required Addendum ^a and relevant experience Diploma in Violence and Trauma Studies (AK3414) Diploma in Paramedic Science (AK1011) Current employment in the New Zealand Defence Force.
-Key Language Rich Subjects: English, History, Geography, Classical Studies, History of Art, Media Studies a.
+Addendum ^b - Teacher Training Personal Declaration Form Diploma in Business (AK1006) Applicants are required to have met University Entrance requirements.
+Diploma in Māori Development (AK3768) Applicants are required to have met University Entrance requirements.
+Interview may be required Key Language Rich Subjects: Classical Studies, Drama, English, Geography, Health Education, History, History of Art, Media Studies, Social Studies b.
+This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice.

+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Interpreting and Translation (AK3771) Not open to school leavers Applicants must demonstrate proficiency to undergraduate degree level in English and an additional language.
+Interview may be required.
+Diploma in Mental Health Support Work (AK3637) Police clearance Not open to school leavers Interview may be required Addendum ^b and relevant experience Diploma in Violence and Trauma Studies (AK3414) Current employment in the New Zealand Defence Force.
+Diploma in Paramedic Science (AK1011) Current employment in the New Zealand Defence Force.

+b.
 This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice.